NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 1. Analyze Workflow Data

 Leverage project management software like Orangescrum to track task progress, determine delays, and also track where work is piling up.
+Recurring delays in the same stage signal a systemic issue.

 2. Observe Workload Distribution